ArchangelX360/gradle-icon-generator-plugin/README.md

 - *[validated with interviewer]* Default icon field pattern will be "any field of type `String`"
 - Files that does not respect the file pattern will be ignored, never parsed

-### Decisions

-- Gradle incremental framework does not expose state of file changes, we have to maintain this state in one or more output files in order to fulfill the cleanup of deleted icons
-  - In Java multiple classes are allowed inside the same file, so the path generation requirement does not allow us to infer the output subdirectories from a source file, it will at best give us up to the package name which could lead to incorrect cleanup of outputs of other classes of the package
-- the plugin's extension exposes a `PatternFilterable` property to give the most filtering flexibility to users

 ### Optimisations

 The plugin uses several optimisations